Regularity of Binomial Edge Ideals of Certain Block Graphs: Regularity of Block Graphs

 \textbf{Acknowledgment:} We thank Nathann Cohen for setting up SAGE and giving us initial lessons in programming.
 We have extensively used computer algebra software SAGE, \cite{sage}, and Macaulay2, \cite{M2}, for our computations.
 Thanks are also due to Jinu Mary Jameson who provided us with a lot of computational materials.
 This research is partly funded by I.C.S.R.
 Exploratory Project Grant, MAT/1415/831/RFER/AVJA, of I.I.T.
-Madras.
+Madras and Extra Mural Research project by Sciences and Engineering Research Board, Government of India Grant, EMR/2016/001883.
+We would also like to thank the anonymous referee for a meticulous reading and making several suggestions which improved the exposition.